What Is All-On-4® and What Are the Alternatives?

 - May remove the need for a bone graft.
 Reducing or avoiding the need for a bone graft allows for quicker treatment and healing time and lower overall costs.

 - Easy to clean and maintain.
-You can floss and brush your teeth more normally.
+You can floss and brush your teeth as if they were real teeth.

-- Tried and tested technique with good success rates.
+- Tried and tested technique with 94% – 98% success rate.
 30-year history of predictable treatment outcomes.

 Success Rate of All-On-4® Implants